 9. Peer Support

-Working with an autism spectrum disorder specialist has the added bonus of connecting you and your child with other families who might be experiencing similar things.
+Working with a certified autism spectrum disorder specialist has the added bonus of connecting you and your child with other families who might be experiencing similar things.

 Whether at school or outside of school, applied behavioral analysts often work with groups.
 When you attend group events or meetings as a parent, you’ll meet parents who can relate to your unique struggles, obstacles, and victories.